kubesphere/website/content/en/docs/installing-on-linux/cluster-operation/add-edge-nodes.md

    {{</ notice >}}

-4. Copy the command automatically created under **Add Command** and run it on your edge node.
+4. Copy the command automatically created under **Edge Node Configuration Command** and run it on your edge node.

    {{< notice note >}}